fsharp/fsharp/README.md

 ## History

-F# compiler sources dropped by Microsoft are available from [fsharppowerpack.codeplex.com](http://fsharppowerpack.codeplex.com).
+F# compiler sources as initially dropped are available from [fsharppowerpack.codeplex.com](http://fsharppowerpack.codeplex.com).

+On 4 April 2014, Microsoft Open Tech published the F# compiler sources  at http://visualfsharp.codeplex.com and began accepting contributions to the F# compiler/library and tools.
+This repository is a modified version of that.

-Uses bootstrapping libraries, tools and F# compiler.
+This repository uses bootstrapping libraries, tools and F# compiler.
 The `lib/bootstrap/X.0` directories contain mono-built libraries, compiler and tools that can be used to bootstrap a build.
 You can also supply your own via the `--with-bootstrap` option.

 ### Wheezy build